crowdsourcing-class/crowdsourcing-class.github.io/vm-instructions.md

 ####Downloading the Disk Image

 We've prepped a Ubuntu Disk Image for you with all the libraries required for the course pre-installed.
 In case you have to install other libraries, it should be pretty simple as we're using a standard Linux distribution.
-Download the Disk Image [here](https://s3.amazonaws.com/nets213vm/NETS+213.vdi.zip).
-Double-click the <code>.zip</code> and extract the compressed Disk Image file "NETS 213.vdi".
+Download the Disk Image [here](https://s3.amazonaws.com/nets213vm/NETS-213.vdi).

 ####Getting started with VirtualBox
 * Open up VirtualBox and select "New"